 Why are you making this RSA-911 Edit Checker available?

 Many vocational rehabilitation state agencies and VR industry partners have indicated that a tool like this would be very useful for cross-checking and validating data in RSA-911 reports.
-Based on that feedback, our group of industry collaborators is launching this project.
+Based on that feedback, our group of industry collaborators has launched this project.

 Who will the tool be available to?
 And how do agencies get it?

-Any state agency can use this open-source tool free of charge.
-It will made available for download and the source code will also be made available on GitHub.com.
+Any state agency can use this tool free of charge.
+It is available for download on our homepage.